day8/re-frame/docs/ApplicationState.md

 ## Application State

-Let's understand how re-frame manages application state.
+How does re-frame manage application state?

 #### Table Of Contents